 GREEN.
-(Breathless:) Oh my lord.
-Oh my lord.
+(Breathless:) Oh my God.
+Oh my God.

 (WADSWORTH steps over GREEN, who crawls away [and will ultimately take a swig from Peacock's flask], as dialogue continues.)

 WADSWORTH.
 Gentlemen, might I suggest we take the Cook's body into the Study.